 Jo da Silva

-I am the Global Director of Sustainable Development at Arup, leading our activities to address the climate, biodiversity and equity crises through creating safe, inclusive and resilient communities whilst safeguarding the planet.
-I am also an Arup Fellow promoting excellence and innovation that delivers social outcomes.
+Jo da Silva is the Global Director of Sustainable Development at Arup, leading the firm's activities to address the climate, biodiversity and equity crises through creating safe, inclusive and resilient communities whilst safeguarding the planet.
+She is also an Arup Fellow and an Officer to the Group Board promoting excellence and innovation that delivers social outcomes.

-I earned my global recognition as an engineer who has applied knowledge and design expertise to improve safety, promote inclusivity, and enhance resilience of communities, cities and infrastructure globally.
-I led the planning, design and implementation of a wide range of buildings, infrastructure, and urban regeneration projects for Arup, and have also worked extensively in crisis and disaster contexts for non-governmental, UN agencies and multi-laterals.
+Jo earned global recognition as an engineer who has applied knowledge and design expertise to improve safety, promote inclusivity, and enhance resilience of communities, cities and infrastructure globally.
+She led the planning, design and implementation of a wide range of buildings, infrastructure, and urban regeneration projects for Arup, and has also worked extensively in crisis and disaster contexts for non-governmental, UN agencies and multi-laterals.

-I have authored numerous papers and publications and received an honorary doctorate in humanitarian engineering from Coventry University.
-I was previously a Fellow at Sydney Sussex, Cambridge University lecturing in Engineering for Sustainable Development and contributed to the guest Faculty for the Cambridge Programme for Sustainability Leadership.
+She has authored numerous papers and publications and received an honorary doctorate in humanitarian engineering from Coventry University.
+She was previously a Fellow at Sydney Sussex, Cambridge University lecturing in Engineering for Sustainable Development and contributed to the guest Faculty for the Cambridge Programme for Sustainability Leadership.

-More recently, in 2016 I co-founded the Resilience Shift to raise awareness and drive action to improve the resilience of critical infrastructure globally and am currently a Board Director.
+More recently, in 2016 she co-founded the Resilience Shift to raise awareness and drive action to improve the resilience of critical infrastructure globally and am currently a Board Director.

-I was made a Dame Commander of the British Empire this year in recognition of my contribution to international development.
-I previously received an Order of the British Empire for my services to humanitarian relief and was awarded the Gold Medal by the Institution of Structural Engineers in 2017.
+She was made a Dame Commander of the British Empire this year in recognition of her contribution to international development.
+She previously received an Order of the British Empire for her services to humanitarian relief and was awarded the Gold Medal by the Institution of Structural Engineers in 2017.